S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 ### Delegator Responsibilities

-_What responsibilities can delegatees rely on the delegator to take care of to support them to successfully account for this domain?_
+_What responsibilities can delegatees rely on the delegator to take care of to support them to successfully attend to this domain?_

 When delegating responsibility for a domain to others, the delegator retains overall [accountability](section:principle-accountability) for ensuring the purpose of the domain is fulfilled.
 In support of this, they often have a valuable contribution to make toward the delegatees success.
 Describing specific responsibilities relating to the domain that the delegator will keep or take on, clarifies what delegatees can rely on them for, and helps to keep expectations clear.